Bandit Social Learning: Exploration under Myopic Behavior: Introduction

-\begin{enumerate} \item If all agents are ``unbiased", the failure probability scales as the difference in expected reward between the two arms (Corollary~\ref{cor:LB-unbiased}).
+Our first result concerns unbiased agents ($\eta=0$), \ie the greedy algorithm.
+We obtain failure probability $\pfail = \Omega(1/\sqrt{N_0})$, where $N_0$ is the number of initial samples.
+This is an exponential improvement over the trivial argument presented above. \footnote{This result holds as long as the \emph{gap} $\Delta$ (the absolute difference in arms' mean rewards) is smaller than $1/\sqrt{N_0}$.
+This is the only non-trivial regime: indeed, when $\Delta \gg 1/\sqrt{N_0}$, one could infer the best arm with high confidence based on the initial samples alone.} Regret is at least $\Omega(\pfail\cdot T)$ for any given problem instance, in contrast with the $O(\log T)$ regret rate obtained by optimal bandit algorithms.

+Our main results concern $\eta$-confident agents and investigate the scaling in $\eta$.
+We obtain failure probability $\pfail = e^{-O(\eta)}$ (with a similar scaling in $N_0$), specializing to the greedy algorithm when $\eta=0$ (see Section~\ref{sec:fail}).
+Further, the $e^{-O(\eta)}$ scaling is the strongest possible: indeed, regret for $\eta$-optimistic agents is at most $O\rbr{T\cdot e^{-\Omega(\eta)} + \eta}$ for a given problem instance (Theorem~\ref{thm:upper}).
+Note that the negative result deteriorates as $\eta$ increases, and becomes vacuous when $\eta\sim\log T$.
+Then $\eta$-optimistic agents correspond to the UCB1 algorithm \citep{bandits-ucb1}, and our upper bound essentially matches its optimal $O(\log T)$ regret rate.
-\item if all agents are pessimistic, then any level of pessimism, whether small or large or different across agents, leads to the similar failure probability as in the unbiased case (Theorem~\ref{thm:pessimis}).

-\item A small fraction of optimists goes a long way!
-That is, if all agents are $\eta$-confident and even $q$-fraction of them are $\eta$-optimistic, then we obtain regret $O\rbr{T\cdot e^{-\Omega(\eta)} + \eta/q}$ regardless of the other agents.
-In particular, $\eta/q\sim\log T$ implies optimal regret $O(\log T)$ (Theorem~\ref{thm:upper-distr}). \footnote{A similar result holds even the agents hold different levels of optimism, \eg if each agent $t$ is $\eta$-optimistic for some $\eta_t\geq \eta$.
-See Theorem~\ref{thm:upper-distr} for the most general formulation.} \end{enumerate}
+We refine these results in several directions.
+First, \emph{pessimism does not help}: if all agents are pessimistic, then any level of pessimism, whether small or large or different across agents, leads to at least the same failure probability as in the unbiased case (Theorem~\ref{thm:pessimis}).
+Second, our positive result for $\eta$-confidence agents is robust, in the sense that some agents can be \emph{more} optimistic (Theorem~\ref{thm:upper-interval}).
+Third, \emph{a small fraction of optimists goes a long way}!
+Namely, if all agents are $\eta$-confident and even a $q$-fraction of them are $\eta$-optimistic, this yields regret $O\rbr{T\cdot e^{-\Omega(\eta)} + \eta/q}$, almost as if \emph{all} agents were $\eta$-optimistic. \footnote{A similar result holds even the agents hold different levels of optimism, \eg if each agent $t$ in the $q$-fraction is $\eta$-optimistic for some $\eta_t\geq \eta$.
+See Theorem~\ref{thm:upper-distr} for the most general formulation.} All results are summarized in Table~\ref{tab:results-freq}.

-We also allow the agents to be endowed with Bayesian beliefs, and act according to their respective Bayesian posteriors.
-We consider Bayesian versions of ``unbiased" and $\eta$-confident agents, and prove that they are consistent with our model (and therefore are subject to the same negative results).
-This holds whenever the beliefs are independent across arms and are expressed by Beta distributions.

-Finally, we provide an extension that handles correlated Bayesian beliefs, \ie allows the agents to make inferences about one arm from the observations on the other.
-The beliefs can be represented by an arbitrary joint distribution on the arms' mean rewards.
-This result is restricted to Bayesian-unbiased agents, and assumes that the mean rewards are actually drawn according to their beliefs.